XQSkys/Hanoi/README.md

 # Hanoi
 Variation of "Tuerme von Hanoi".

+put all stones o right plate.
+Play 1. click the pink base stone by mouse to activate
+2. click a second pink base stone to place selected stone. there are instant Load save boutons hoche 1-19: decide the number of stones you want to have and click Start

+chaos will randomly place selected number (1-19) the stones if click on start

+you may edit the bild.png to make numbers or such on the stones and load.

+Hanoi-with-banner branch
+Hanoi_Windows_Linux_V3_8_3
+added internet funktions:

+ Load a rechenkraft.net banner from web. by click it by mouse the rechenkraft.net site will appea. without internet con   nection nothing happend exept the banner is not there.

+Load a savegame png from internet (http://madouc.freeservers.com/) by editing the png you can make your one web based savegame and you may replace the rechenkaft net banner by a custom one line 7 and line 125.

+the save game from internet only load wen there is no local savegame(bild.png) in your folder

 Das Tool zum übersetzten in ein ausführbares Java Programm finden sie unter: https://processing.org/ zum Spielen selber benotigen sie auserdem https://java.com/de/download/